Kickball 10v10 Rulebook

 The second catcher obstruction results in the kicker being awarded first base OR the result of the play.

-If defensive obstruction occurs by a non-catcher, the obstructed runner is awarded the base the runner was approaching at the time of the obstruction, and all other baserunners advance.
+If defensive obstruction occurs by a non-catcher, the obstructed runner is awarded the base the runner was approaching at the time of the obstruction, and all other baserunners advance as forced.

 Offensive obstruction occurs if a baserunner forces or attempts to force contact with a defender.
 Baserunners must adhere to running within (not outside) the basepath.